EllisWebb/weather_5301_Webb/README.md

 ## Data

 - **Source:** NOAA Climate Data Online Portal [(https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND)](https://www.ncei.noaa.gov/cdo-web/search?datasetid=GHCND)
 - **Description:** The working data set used in the analysis phase was compiled from two data sets based on single, representative, weather stations within each metro area.
-The working data set has values, date,	city,	precipitation,	day_of_year, and is titled 'clean_seattle_vancouver_weather.csv' and is 3316 rows × 4 columns; this set contains no NaN values.
-The origional data sets have values STATION, NAME, DATE, DAPR, MDPR, PRCP, SNO, SNWD, WESD, WESF for Seattle and STATION, NAME, DATE, PRCP for Vancouver; they are 1658 rows x 10 columns and 1796 rows x 4 columns, respectively and each contain NaN values.
+The working data set has values, date,	city,	precipitation,	day_of_year, and is titled 'clean_seattle_vancouver_weather.csv'.
+This working data is 3316 rows × 4 columns and contains no NaN values.
+The origional data sets have values STATION, NAME, DATE, DAPR, MDPR, PRCP, SNO, SNWD, WESD, WESF for Seattle and STATION, NAME, DATE, PRCP for Vancouver; they are 1658 rows x 10 columns and 1796 rows x 4 columns, respectively.
+Each contain NaN values.
 - **License:** (if applicable)

 ---